PavelPoroskov/first/react-data-layer/README.md

   .if success (uniq title) then resetForm
   .else dont reset: user can edit title

-  return focus in the field title
+  .return focus in the field title

 versions changes:
 =================